Low Temperature Nitrides

 Low Temperature, High Aspect Ratio

-Hydrazine is an excellent low temperature thermal ALD nitride source.
-Next generation devices have low thermal budgets and high aspect ratio structures that create new challenges for conformal III-V nitride films.
+Hydrazine is an excellent low temperature thermal ALD nitride source as well as an excellent reducing agent.
+Next generation devices have low thermal budgets and high aspect ratio structures that create new challenges for conformal nitride films.
 Old solutions cannot meet these new challenges.
-Nitrogen from ammonia does not yield quality films below 400°C. Plasma delivery does not uniformly coat internal side walls of high aspect ratio structures and causes surface damage.
+Nitrogen from ammonia does not yield quality films below 400°C. Plasma delivery does not deliver the step coverage and conformality needed for high aspect ratio structures and causes surface damage.

 Advantages of Hydrazine Gas